stochasticstoic/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-We can impute these missing values by using some sort of aggregation.
+The  missing values can be imputed by some sort of aggregation.
 Since all the values for the first day are missing, an aggregation by day will still not manage to provide values for all the data.
 Therefore I opted to use an aggregation by interval.
 I chose the median over the average since it is an integer rather then a floating point value.

 This function uses the median by interval, computed earlier, to fill in any missing values.